Infectious Disease Interest Group

 Events and Activities

-- Arizona Department of Health Services, Lunch Talk, Topic: Congenital Syphilis-TBD
+Arizona Department of Health Services, Dr. Nick Staab, Lunch Talk, Topic: Update on COVID-19

 Did you know Arizona has its own app for ID news and resources?